Thank you for your interest in Bugs and Brains: The Gut and Mental Health Study!

 - women with both depression &/or anxiety and IBS.

-If you think you fit into one of these four groups, you may be eligible to participate in the Bugs and Brains Study.
+If you think you fit into one of these four groups, you may be eligible to participate in all components of the Bugs and Brains Study.
+If not, you may be eligible to participate in the questionnaire-only components of the study.
 Click on the 'Am I Eligible' tab above to find out more.

 Contact the Bugs and Brains Study by clicking here.